johnchen93/NoteR/README.md

 ## Current Known Issues

 1. Mac executable only (windows and source code are okay) - Notes section cannot be editted after a search, if the search results were not found inside the text box.
 To fix this, enter a search term that will match the desired text box.
 I will try to fix this the next time I have access to a Mac with a python installation.

+2. All versions - Creating a backup for the first time will cause a crash, but will work if NoteR is restarted.
+It's a bit annoying but it doesn't causes any data loss.